dotnet/docs-maui/docs/fundamentals/behaviors.md

 Platform behaviors are created by deriving from the <xref:Microsoft.Maui.Controls.PlatformBehavior`1> or <xref:Microsoft.Maui.Controls.PlatformBehavior`2> class.
 They respond to arbitrary conditions and events on a native control.

 A platform behavior can be implemented through conditional compilation, or partial classes.
-The approach adopted here is to use partial classes, where a platform behavior typically consists of a cross-platform partial class, that defines the behaviors API, and a native partial class that implements the behavior on each required platform.
+The approach adopted here is to use partial classes, where a platform behavior typically consists of a cross-platform partial class that defines the behaviors API, and a native partial class that implements the behavior on each platform.
 At build time, multi-targeting combines the partial classes to build the platform behavior for each platform.

 The process for creating a platform behavior is as follows:

 1. Create a cross-platform partial class that defines the API for the platform behavior.
 1. Create a native partial class on each platform your app is built for, that inherits from the <xref:Microsoft.Maui.Controls.PlatformBehavior`1> or <xref:Microsoft.Maui.Controls.PlatformBehavior`2> class, where `TView` is the cross-platform control to which the behavior should apply, and `TPlatformView` is the native view that implements the cross-platform control on a particular platform.

+    > [!NOTE]
+    > While it's required to create a native partial class on each platform your app is built for, it's not required to implement the platform behavior functionality on every platform.
+For example, you might create a platform behavior that modifies the border thickness of a native control on some platforms.
+However, it might not be necessary to perform the modification on every platform because you're already happy with the default thickness.

-1. In each native partial class on each platform:
+1. In each native partial class that you require to implement the platform behavior you should:
     1. Override the <xref:Microsoft.Maui.Controls.PlatformBehavior`2.OnAttachedTo%2A> method.
 This method is called immediately after the platform behavior is attached to a cross-platform control.
-This method receives a reference to the cross-platform control to which it is attached, and a reference to the native control that implements the cross-platform control.
+This method receives a reference to the cross-platform control to which it is attached, and optionally a reference to the native control that implements the cross-platform control.
 This method can be used to register event handlers or perform other setup that's required to support the platform behavior functionality.
 For example, you could subscribe to an event on a control.
 The behavior functionality would then be implemented in the event handler for the event.
     1. Override the <xref:Microsoft.Maui.Controls.PlatformBehavior`2.OnDetachingFrom%2A> method.
 This method is called when the behavior is removed from the cross-platform control.
-This method receives a reference to the control to which it is attached, and a reference to the native control that implements the cross-platform control.
+This method receives a reference to the control to which it is attached, and optionally a reference to the native control that implements the cross-platform control.
 This method should be used to perform any required cleanup.
 For example, you could unsubscribe from an event on a control to prevent memory leaks.
     1. Implement the core functionality of the platform behavior.

 The behavior can then be consumed by attaching it to the <xref:Microsoft.Maui.Controls.VisualElement.Behaviors> collection of the control.